 Cacio e Pepe: A Store Cupboard Staple by Anna Barnett

-Cookbook author, Vogue contributor, Evening Standard columnist and all-round foodie, Anna Barnett, shares with us one of her favorite store cupboard recipes.
+Cookbook author, Vogue contributor, Evening Standard columnist and all-round foodie, Anna Barnett, shares with us one of her favourite store cupboard recipes.
 Using a handful of ingredients you’ll find in most kitchens, her recipe for Cacio e Pepe plays testament to the premise that simplicity really is one of life’s greatest pleasures…

 Store cupboard essentials truly are the foundation to most dishes I cook, with a few embellishments here and there.
 From gorgeous tinned anchovies, to sweet tinned cherry tomatoes, zesty vibrant sumac, dried purple flowering oregano, an endless supply of black peppercorns and of course a plethora of dried pastas.
 Throw in an indulgently young, grassy extra virgin olive oil and you already have a meal.
 The refrigerated basics and mainstays are always butter and of course hard cheese, which can elevate and enrich any dish.
 Simplicity and quality produce really are the ultimate pairing and often resisting temptation to throw everything into a dish can allow appreciation for the most pleasingly modest list of ingredients.